Tyari: Military engagements

+of Lower and Upper Tyari were attacked by Ottoman troops from Mosul under Vali Haydar Bey, supported by Kurdish irregulars.
+At the same time, the kaymakam of Djulemerk and the Artosh Kurds launched an assault on Upper Tyari.
+The Assyrians were forced to abandon their valleys, seeking refuge in higher mountains and later in Persia, where many perished en route.
+Rashid Bey of Barwari Bala was noted for his particular violence during this campaign, devastating Lower Tyari and murdering Malik Yosip, the father of Malik Khoshaba.

+Following the Assyrian Genocide of World War One which began in 1915, the Tyareh tribe, along with all other Assyrians took part in the Assyrian War of Independence against the offending Ottoman Empire and their Kurdish and Arab allies, allying themselves with the British, Russians and Armenians (victims of the Armenian Genocide).
+The Tyareh, under Malik Khoshaba took part in scoring a number of notable victories against the Ottomans and Kurds despite being heavily outnumbered and outgunned.
+However Following the Russian withdrawal after the Russian Revolution in 1917 and the collapse of Armenian lines the Tyareh and other northern Assyrian tribes were forced to fight their way to British lines in Northern Mesopotamia and Northern Persia.

-In the early 1930s, the Assyrians consisting mainly of Tyarayeh and Tkhoumnayeh successfully defeated the Iraqis in Dairabun killing 33 and wounding 40, including three officers, while the Assyrians suffered significantly less losses.
+In the early 1930s, the Assyrians consisting mainly of Tyarayeh and Tkhoumnayeh successfully defeated the Iraqi army in Dairabun killing 33 and wounding 40, including three officers, while the Assyrians suffered significantly less losses.
 The Iraqis were armed with modern weapons and attack planes given to them by the British, while the Assyrians were only equipped with old rifles.

 In the 1930s, the Iraqis admitted that one Assyrian soldier was equal to three Arab soldiers and saw the Assyrians as a huge threat to Iraq militarily if Assyrians went against the British.